 The Board will consider the materiality of any given relationship on a case-by-case basis.
-The Board reviews the independence of each Non-Executive Director in light of information disclosed to the Board and reviews the Director's standing disclosure of interests register at each Board meeting.
+The Board reviews the independence of each Non-Executive Director in light of information disclosed to the Board.
+The Non-Executive Directors are required to complete an Independence Declaration each year.
+The Board also reviews the Director's standing disclosure of interests register at each Board meeting.